-It is an ideal setting for a single person who is content with by her/himself into reading, writing, researching/studying online or looking for inspiration in nature which might (for some at least) require rather solitary life.
+It is an ideal setting for a single person (or a couple) who is content with by her/himself into reading, writing, researching/studying online or looking for inspiration in nature which might (for some at least) require rather solitary life.

 Also, volunteer/s should be aware that there is no central heating nor air-conditioner in the accommodation provided.